joxa/joxa/doc/introduction.rst

       (sieve (lists/seq 2 v) 1))

-Now that we have seen the entire module lets start breaking it down::
+Now that we have seen the entire namespace lets start breaking it down::

     (ns sieve-of-eratosthenes